an-npc/OmnibusUI/OmnibusUI/README.md

 # How to Run Dev and Test Environment
 ## Visual Studio IDE Needed
-Please use VisualStudio and not VisualStudioCode as we have not tested how our software runs on that IDE.
+Please use Visual Studio and not VSCode as we have not tested how our software runs on that IDE.

 ## NuGet Installed
 - Check that you have the neccessary nugets installed